 Women are twice as likely to experience urinary incontinence — loss of bladder control — than men.
-Skilled OB/GYN Larissa Fomitcheva, MD, provides an integrative approach to treating urinary incontinence at two South Shore Women's Care locations in West Islip and Lindenhurst, New York.
+Skilled OB/GYN Larissa Fomitcheva, MD, provides an integrative approach to treating urinary incontinence at two South Shore Women's Care locations in Lindenhurst, New York.
 If you’re concerned about urinary incontinence, call the nearest office today or request an appointment online.

 Urinary incontinence is when urine accidentally leaks from your bladder.
 Though it’s a common problem, urinary incontinence isn’t something you have to live with.
 There are two main types of incontinence that affect women: